Stellar initial mass function in the 100-pc solar neighbourhood: Method

 We adopt the following procedure specifically to generate one set of model particles:

-\textbf{I. \textit{Birth distribution}}
+I. \textit{Birth distribution}

-(i). \textit{Initial mass function (IMF)}: we choose the functional forms for initial mass function to be piece-wise power-law as Kroupa's in this work \citep{kroupa1992}.
-The parameters are $\alpha_1$, $\alpha_2$, $m_{\mathrm{break}}$ to represent the power-law indices and the position of the break point as in Eq.\ref{eq:6}.
+(i). \textit{Initial mass function (IMF)}: Since synthesizing binary population by random pairing requires us to expand the mass range that we samples from, we choose the functional form for the initial mass function to be a three-part piece-wise power-law distribution.
+The parameters are $\alpha_0$ (nuisance parameter for isolating biased mass range $0.08<m\leq0.25~M_{\odot}$), $\alpha_1$ (for $0.25<m\leq m_{\mathrm{break}}$), $\alpha_2$ (for $m_{\mathrm{break}}<m\leq1.0~M_{\odot}$), and $m_{\mathrm{break}}$ to represent the power-law indices and the positions of the break point as in \Cref{eq:6}.
+We adopt this three-part formulation to account for potential bias introduced by our magnitude cut at $M_{\mathrm{G}} = 12.1$~mag, which preferentially excludes higher-metallicity low-mass stars that are fainter when obtaining the population-averaged stellar IMF (see discussion in \Cref{sec:dis_metal_bias}, showing that the $M_{\mathrm{G}}$-bias is negligible beyond $0.25~M_{\odot}$).
 We sample from the function for given parameters to be the mass collection of our model stars.